-Copyright is a legal right created by the law that guarantees monopoly to the owner or author for its original work.
+Copyright Registration is a legal right created by the law that guarantees monopoly to the owner or author for its original work.
 This means that such a right gives authorization to only the original creator of such work to reproduce or further develop that work for commercial use and benefit.
 Copyright owner has rights to reproduce, translate, adapt, perform, distribute and publicly display the work.
 In India, acquisition of copyright is automatic and does not require any formality but it is recommended to register a copyright for better enforceability.
 Copyright Office in India is located in New Delhi.
 The Appellate authority is Intellectual Property Appellate Board which is based in Chennai.

 Works covered under copyright are provided as under: